TREASURIES-Yields fall, quarter-end rebalancing boosts demand for bonds

 By Karen Brettell

-NEW YORK, March 31 (Reuters) - U.S. Treasury yields fell on Thursday as demand for the bonds was boosted by quarter-end rebalancing and as investors waited on highly anticipated jobs data for March on Friday.
+NEW YORK, March 31 (Reuters) - U.S. Treasury yields fell on Thursday as demand for the bonds was boosted by quarter-end rebalancing and and a day ahead of highly anticipated jobs data for March.

-Japanese fiscal year-end, which ends on Thursday, also added demand for Treasuries.
-Benchmark 10-year yields US10YT=RR fell to 2.34% and are down from 2.56% on Monday, which was the highest since May 2019.
+The Japanese fiscal year ending on Thursday also added demand for Treasuries.
+Benchmark 10-year yields US10YT=RR fell to 2.33% and are down from 2.56% on Monday, which was the highest since May 2019.

+An inversion in this part of the curve is viewed as a reliable signal that a recession may follow in one to two years.
+Some analysts say, however, that the signal has been distorted by the Federal Reserve's massive bond purchases.

+"Heavy bond buying by central banks has caused long-term yields to diverge from economic fundamentals,” macro strategists at Wells Fargo led by Mike Schumacher said in a report.
+"The link between curve shape and growth has been weak at best since 2009."

-The curve has been flattening as growth concerns and demand for duration holds down longer-dated yields relative to shorter-dated ones, which have been surging on expectations that the Federal Reserve will need to aggressively hike rates to stem the fastest inflation in 40 years.
+The curve has been flattening as growth concerns and demand for duration holds down longer-dated yields relative to shorter-dated ones, which have been surging on expectations that the Fed will need to aggressively hike interest rates to stem the fastest inflation in 40 years.

+March jobs data due on Friday will be closely evaluated for wage inflation, in addition to the headline jobs figure.

+Employers are expected to have added 490,000 jobs last month, according to the median estimate of economists polled by Reuters.
+Average hourly earnings are expected to have risen by 0.4% on the month, and 5.5% on the year.

-These rising price pressures are being made worse by supply disruptions, after Western nations imposed sanctions on Russia due to its invasion of Ukraine.
+Rising price pressures are being made worse by supply disruptions after Western nations imposed sanctions on Russia due to its invasion of Ukraine.

-Fed funds futures traders are pricing in a high chance that the Fed will hike rates by 50 basis points at each of its next two meetings.
-The market expects the Fed’s benchmark rate USONFFE= to rise to 1.17% in June, from 0.33% now.
+Fed funds futures traders are pricing in a 73% chance that the Fed will hike rates by 50 basis points at its May meeting, and expects the Fed’s benchmark rate USONFFE= to rise to 1.17% in June, from 0.33% now.
 FEDWATCH

-The Biden administration is considering releasing up to 180 million barrels of oil over several months from the Strategic Petroleum Reserve (SPR), four U.S. sources said on Wednesday, as the White House tries to lower fuel prices.

-Ukrainian forces are preparing for new Russian attacks in the southeast region where Moscow's guns are now trained after its assault on the capital Kyiv was repelled, President Volodymyr Zelenskiy said on Thursday.
+President Joe Biden on Thursday launched the largest release ever from the U.S. emergency oil reserve and challenged oil companies to drill more in an attempt to bring down gasoline prices that have soared during Russia's war with Ukraine.

 Bonds had a muted reaction to data on Thursday showing that U.S. consumer spending slowed significantly in February, while price pressures continued to mount, with inflation posting its largest annual gain since the early 1980s.